redwoodjs/redwoodjs-com-archive/docs/services.md

 >
 > [Validator Directives](https://redwoodjs.com/docs/directives#validators) were added to Redwood in v0.37 and provide a way to validate whether data going through GraphQL is allowed based on the user that's currently requesting it (the user that is logged in).
 These directives control *access* to data, while Service Validators operate on a different level, outside of GraphQL, and make sure data is formatted properly before, most commonly, putting it into a database.
 >
-> You could use these in combination to, for example, prevent a client from accessing the email addresses of any users that aren't themselves (Validator Directivies) while also verifying that when creating a user, an email address is present, formatted correctly, and unique (Service Validations).
+> You could use these in combination to, for example, prevent a client from accessing the email addresses of any users that aren't themselves (Validator Directives) while also verifying that when creating a user, an email address is present, formatted correctly, and unique (Service Validations).

 ### Displaying to the User